U.S. Department of Transportation

 Hardware, such as barriers, sign supports, and work zone devices are commonly used to reduce the potential severity of crashes on the roadside.
 Crash testing is used to evaluate the crashworthiness of these devices.

 The American Association of State Highway Transportation Officials (AASHTO) provides guidance related to the design and installation specifications of roadside hardware and safety hardware.
 The FHWA's Federal-aid eligibility letters are provided as a service to the States and are not a requirement for roadside safety hardware to be eligible for Federal-aid reimbursement.
 As stated in our eligibility letters, "eligibility for reimbursement under the Federal-aid highway program does not establish approval, certification or endorsement of the device for any particular purpose or use."
-It is the responsibility of the agency who owns the facility to determine whether or not to use a particular hardware device and how to use it for the particular situation.
+Decisions regarding the purchase and use of roadside safety hardware devices are the responsibility of the transportation facility owner.